sharifstack/sharifstack/README.md

 <h3 align="center">💼 About Me</h3>

 <p align="center">
-💻 Full Stack Developer with 3+ years of experience building high-quality web applications.
-Specializes in <b>React.js, Next.js, Tailwind CSS</b> on the frontend, with a strong backend foundation in <b>Node.js, Express.js, and MongoDB</b>.
+Full Stack Developer with 3+ years of experience in frontend development.
+Proficient in React.js, Next.js, and Tailwind CSS, while currently expanding skills in backend development with Node.js, Express.js, and MongoDB.
+Passionate about building high-quality web applications and continuously improving as a full stack developer.

-Builds <b>scalable, maintainable, and user-friendly applications</b> that solve real-world problems.
-Passionate about clean code, modern web technologies, and continuous learning to deliver exceptional results.

-Currently seeking opportunities to contribute, learn, and grow with a forward-thinking development team.
 </p>